Yaumatei Ferry Pier

 Another pier, at the other end of the company's main route, in Central, was known as HYF pier, for 'Hong Kong and Yaumatei Ferry'.

 History

-Since the Hong Kong and Yaumati Ferry Company began service between Yau Ma Tei and Central in 1923, Yaumatei Ferry Pier started operation on 1 January 1924.
+After attaining the license in 1923, the Hong Kong and Yaumati Ferry Company began service between Yau Ma Tei and Central on 1 January 1924 between Yaumatei Ferry Pier and Queen's Pier.
 In 1933, the Ferry Company developed its vehicular ferry service, but the pier was too small for vehicular ferries.
-So the pier was replaced by Jordan Road Ferry Pier in Jordan west.
+Thus the ferry service at the pier was moved to the larger Jordan Road Ferry Pier in the west of Jordan.
+The original Yaumatei Pier was closed down, and later re-opened for public use.